-6.5.4 Frozen Soil Flag
+6.6.4 Frozen Soil Flag

-The SMAP frozen soil flag is set during internal SDS processing based on the radar ground flag (see L3_FT_A ATBD) or on the GMAO T{eff} .
-For beta release, the frozen soil area fraction is based on temperature information from the GEOS-5 model.
-Since the frozen soil flag is generated at high spatial resolution compared to the 36-km grid cell spacing of the L2_SM_P products, a frozen fraction is generated which affects soil moisture retrieval processing in the following way:
+At the start of the SMAP mission, the intention was to set the SMAP frozen soil flag during internal SDS processing based on either the radar ground flag (see L3\FT\A ATBD) or on the GMAO-based $T{eff}$ .
+After the failure of the SMAP radar on July 7, 2015, a procedure was developed to replace the radar-based frozen soil flag with one generated from the SMAP radiometer data (see L3\FT\P ATBD).
+For the End-of-Prime-Mission data release, however, the frozen soil area fraction is still based on temperature information from the GMAO GEOS-5 model.
+Since the frozen soil flag is generated at high spatial resolution compared to the 36-km grid cell spacing of the L2\SM\P products, a frozen fraction is generated which affects soil moisture retrieval processing in the following way:

-- If frozen soil fraction is 0.00-0.05, then flag for recommended quality and retrieve soil moisture - If frozen soil fraction is 0.05-0.
-50, then flag for uncertain quality and attempt to retrieve soil moisture - If frozen soil fraction is 0.50-1.00, then flag but do not retrieve soil moisture
+- If frozen soil fraction is 0.00-0.05, then flag for recommended quality and retrieve soil moisture - If frozen soil fraction is 0.05-0.50, then flag for uncertain quality and attempt to retrieve soil moisture - If frozen soil fraction is 0.50-1.00, then flag but do not retrieve soil moisture

-6.5.5 Precipitation Flag
+6.6.5 Precipitation Flag

 The SMAP precipitation flag is currently set based on forecasts of precipitation from the GEOS-5 model.
-The use of observational data from the Global Precipitation Mission (GPM) will be evaluated during the intensive cal/val period.
+The use of observational data from the Global Precipitation Mission (GPM) will be evaluated as the mission progresses.
 The precipitation flag gives the rain rate in mm/hr (or kg/m2/s), indicating the presence or absence of precipitation in the 36-km grid cell at the time of the SMAP overpass.
-The presence of liquid in precipitation incident on the ground at the time of the SMAP overpass can adversely bias the retrieved soil moisture due to its large impact on SMAP T_B (precipitation in the atmosphere is part of the atmospheric correction done in SPL1BTB processing).
+The presence of liquid in precipitation incident on the ground at the time of the SMAP overpass can adversely bias the retrieved soil moisture due to its large impact on SMAP $T_B$ (precipitation in the atmosphere is part of the atmospheric correction done in SPL1BTB processing).
 Unlike with other flags, soil moisture retrieval will always be attempted even if precipitation is flagged.
 However, this flag serves as a warning to the user to view the retrieved soil moisture with some skepticism if precipitation is present.